caseyg/awesome/TOPICS.md

 *   [cooperhewitt/collection](https://github.com/cooperhewitt/collection) - Collection Data for Cooper Hewitt, Smithsonian Design Museum

-## development

-*   [konfig-sdks/openapi-examples](https://github.com/konfig-sdks/openapi-examples) - The highest quality collection of up-to-date OpenAPI specifications for public APIs on the internet.
-This dataset also includes descriptions, categories, uptime metrics, and media assets for every API.

-*   [yuhattor/copilot-patterns](https://github.com/yuhattor/copilot-patterns) - This document is a compilation of best practices for AI-Native development, curated by our community.
-Discover useful tips and tricks for leveraging tools to improve your AI development process.

-*   [e2b-dev/E2B](https://github.com/e2b-dev/E2B) - Open-source, secure environment with real-world tools for enterprise-grade agents.

-*   [n8n-io/n8n](https://github.com/n8n-io/n8n) - Fair-code workflow automation platform with native AI capabilities.
-Combine visual building with custom code, self-host or cloud, 400+ integrations.

-*   [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs

 ## free

 *   [konfig-sdks/openapi-examples](https://github.com/konfig-sdks/openapi-examples) - The highest quality collection of up-to-date OpenAPI specifications for public APIs on the internet.
 This dataset also includes descriptions, categories, uptime metrics, and media assets for every API.